ArchivesNationalesFR/rico-converter/docs/Conversion.md

 The EAC to RiC-O conversion is driven by a set of XSLT under the `xslt_eac` folder.
 The conversion steps are as follow :

-1. **Main Conversion** :  the main conversion is implemented in `eac2rico.xslt`.
-It calls in turn the following other files :
+1. **Main Conversion** :  the entry point for the convertion is `main.xslt` that only contains a few parameters, and import the main conversion stylesheet : `eac2rico.xslt`.
+This calls in turn the following other files :
 	1. `eac2rico-uris.xslt` : defines how URIs are generated;
 	1. `eac2rico-relations.xslt` : everything related to the conversion of relations; this in turns relies on `eac2rico-keywords.xml` that defines keywords to be matched in the input files to determine the type of the relation in some cases;
 	1. `eac2rico-codes.xml` : defines error codes used for EAC conversion;